 What is a phrasal verb?

-A phrasal verb is a verb followed by a preposition or an adverb; the combination creates a
+A phrasal verb is a verb followed by a preposition or an adverb; the combination creates ameaning different from the original verb alone.

-Example :
+Example : | |

-To get = to obtain I need to get a new battery for my camera.
+To get = to obtain | I need to get a new battery for my camera. |

-To get together = to meet Why don’t we all get together for lunch one day?
+To get together = to meet | Why don’t we all get together for lunch one day? |

 Transitive and intransitive phrasal verbs :

-Some phrasal verbs are transitive (A transitive verb always has an object.)
+Some phrasal verbs are transitive.
+(A transitive verb always has an object.)

 Example : I made up an excuse. ('Excuse' is the object of the verb.)

-Some phrasal verbs are intransitive .
 (An intransitive verb does not have an object.)

 Example : My car broke down.